Logbook 4 Sailing Greece

 Palaiokastrita, a town clinging to the hills overlooking a picturesque bay.

 A 3-hour journey that ended weaving our way into a most picturesque bay and harbour.
-Since the 10th edition of the pilot the harbour has been developed into a serious water tourism base with 2 pontoons of rental motorboats stretching out into the harbour.
+Since the last editions of the Greek Waters Pilot and Eagleray's Greece, Sea guide the harbour has been developed into a serious water tourism base with 2 pontoons of rental motorboats stretching out into the harbour.
 There is no longer any room for visiting yachts in the harbour and we had to moor alongside the end of the mole.
 It is easy to see how tourism could take over such a beautiful place.
 The town clings to the hillside; hotels and apartments perch on crags overlooking the bays or are nestled at the waters edge commanding a sandy beach.
 Tour buses negotiate the winding road etched into the hillside and clog the parking areas near the harbour, and it’s only June, not the main yacht charter season.

 Yacht charters in Greece